I Have Forgiven Jesus: Relation to religion

 The song's main character, according to Zaleski and Anderson, can be that "Irish Catholic boy in Manchester" who, according to the song, is "a nice kid" who does not know how to handle his desires.
 Brontë Schiltz of Manchester Metropolitan University said this inability is correlated to Morrissey's discomfort with his queer identity during his Catholic upbringing.
 Because of this link between desire and religion, some journalists, including Rolling Stone's James Hunter and The Advocate's David White, understood the song as a critique of organized religion.
 Mikel Jollett, on the program All Things Considered, described it as a "confessional accusation of Christianity".
 Jim Abbott, writing for the Orlando Sentinel, said Morrissey blames faith for his feelings.
 Hua Hsu of Slate, however, stated that it "finds Morrissey at peace with his spiritual non-relationships rather than flailing helplessly against the torture of religious upbringing".
-Van Elferen said the song depicts a more "ambiguos relation" of Morrissey to his religious background.
+Van Elferen said the song depicts a more "ambiguous relation" of Morrissey to his religious background.